 This example can be generalized to higher orders.
 There, we do not have a similar lower bound.
 Consider the union of the following:

 Again, the query $Q_1$ is cyclic and $Q_2$ is free-connex.
-Even though $Q_2$ provides $\{x_1,\ldots,x_{k-1}\}$, adding a virtual atom with these variables does not result in a free-connex extension, as this extension is again cyclic.
-Just like in Example~\ref{example:star}, we can encode $k$-clique to this example in general, but this does not imply a lower bound for large $k$ values.
+Even though $Q_2$ supplies variables that map to $\{x_1,\ldots,x_{k-1}\}$ via a body-homomorphism, adding a virtual atom with these variables does not result in a free-connex extension, as this extension is again cyclic.
+As in Example~\ref{example:star}, we can encode $k$-clique to this example in general, but this does not imply a lower bound for large $k$ values.

 \end{example}